How Far Back Does a Criminal Background Check Go? Arrests, Charges

 In general, a typical criminal background check will show not just convictions but also pending charges.
 Similar to the rules regarding how far back a background check can go, there are several states that are the exception to this.

-However, the vast majority of states will allow for pending changes to show up on a background check.
+However, the vast majority of states will allow for pending changes to appear on a background screening.

 In some instances, the pending charges won’t be visible on a background check.
 For example, if the charges were filed extremely recently, certain kinds of criminal background checks don’t access the most up-to-date databases, so it is possible the charges will be absent.